Search the Whole Web to quickly find what you're looking for:

 Make sure you have their understanding and permission - preferably in writing!

-For example, I list headaches under Regulates Yin, but this point can also help headaches due to deficient Yang, although perhaps less effectively than headaches arising from deficient Yin.
+For example, I list headaches under Regulates Yin, but Conception Vessel 1 can also help headaches due to deficient Yang, although perhaps less effectively than headaches from deficient Yin.

-Conception Vessel 1 - Ren-1 - lies at the lowest point on the body - the trunk, (excluding the extremities), opposite both
+Ren 1 lies at the lowest point on the body – the trunk, (excluding the extremities), opposite both

 Its main use is to strengthen Yin which tonifies, if that is the word, yin energy within the body.
-Yin is nourishing, hence its use in cases of impotence and amenorrhoea.
+Yin is nourishing, hence its use in cases of impotence and amenorrhoea (absence of menses).

-In those countries where personal invasion is treated seriously, the use of this point for resuscitation purposes is probably confined to hospitals and situations where the patient has given prior approval for treatment with acupuncture.
+In those countries where personal invasion is treated seriously, the use of Conception Vessel 1 for resuscitation purposes is probably confined to hospitals and situations where the patient has given prior approval for treatment with acupuncture.

-I think even people who understood the benefits of acupuncture might be willing to have acupuncture at almost any other point in an emergency but without prior approval would be very unamused to find this point being used to bring them back to consciousness.
+I think even people who understood the benefits of acupuncture might be willing to have acupuncture at almost any other point in an emergency.
+But without prior approval they would be very un-amused to find this point – conception vessel 1 – being needled to bring them back to consciousness.

 Because of where it is, use of Conception Vessel 1 needs to be carefully explained beforehand and the patient's agreement obtained.
 A chaperone may be necessary.